MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 ### To edit a column layout

 You use column layouts to define what columns should be included in the resulting report.
 For example, you can design a layout to compare net change and balance for the same period this year and last year.
+You can have up to 15 columns.
+This is useful, for example, if you want to view budgets for 12 months and include a column that shows the total.

 > [!NOTE]
 > A printed/previewed/saved version of an account schedule can display a maximum of five columns.
 If the account schedule is only meant for analysis on the **Acc.
 Schedule Overview** page, you can create as many columns as you want.